 Telegram Raw API¶

-Every available high-level method mentioned in the previous page is built on top of these raw functions.
+Every available high-level methods in Pyrogram is built on top of these raw functions.

-Nothing stops you from using the raw functions only, but they are rather complex and plenty of them are already re-implemented by providing a much simpler and cleaner interface which is very similar to the Bot API.
+Nothing stops you from using the raw functions only, but they are rather complex and plenty of them are already re-implemented by providing a much simpler and cleaner interface which is very similar to the Bot API (yet much more powerful).

 If you think a raw function should be wrapped and added as a high-level method, feel free to ask in our Community!